64bitter/firespec/README.md

 # firespec
 Specification of project Feuerstein.

-Sorry, at the moment only in germanand only in emacs org-mode.
+Sorry, at the moment only in german and only in emacs org-mode.